UniversalDependencies/docs/_u-dep/nmod-poss.md

 udver: '2'
 ---

-`nmod:poss` is used for a nominal modifier which occurs before its head in the specifier position used for _'s_ possessives.
-It is marked with the `case` _'s_ or one of its variant forms.
-This relation isn't used for other pre-head modifiers such as noun compounds or quotative phrases.
+`nmod:poss` is used for a possessive nominal modifier.
+In English, for example, it is marked with the genitive `case` clitic _'s_ or one of its variant forms.

 ~~~ sdparse
 Marie 's book